DiddiZ/mtg-proxies/README.md

 Append the tokens created by the cards in a decklist to it.

 positional arguments:
-  decklist              a decklist in Arena format
+  decklist              a decklist in text or Arena format, or ManaStack id

 optional arguments:
   -h, --help            show this help message and exit